Sharkawy777/HospitalMS/README.md

 # Hospital-Management-System

-# Project was developed with php native & Mysql database By ....
+# Project was developed with php native & Mysql database By

-1. Mahmoud Adel El-Sharkawy ....
-Elsharkawy1299@gmail.com
-2. Heba El-Samalouty .... hebaelsamalouty96@gmail.com

 # The Services the System provides: